 Testifying In Court

-Whether you have testified often or never before, it is important to know what to expect going in.
+Whether you have testified often or never before, it is important to know what to expect.
 To testify in court, a person needs to know how to answer questions properly and how to prepare for the atmosphere of the courtroom.

 What’s important to know about dependency hearings is that they are just as serious as any other hearing.
 Maybe even more so, since they address the safety and well-being of children.
 As such, witnesses should be prepared to provide information to the court in an open, honest and direct manner.